jadecobra/python_tdd_exercises/source/classes/classes.rst

   .. code-block:: python

-    TypeError: hello() takes 0 positional arguments but 1 was given
+    TypeError: hello() TypeError: text() takes 0 positional arguments but 1 was given

 * I add a name to the definition